PacoVu/havenondemand-python-v2.0/README.md

 *Parameter:*
 * jobID: the job ID returned from an Haven OnDemand API upon an asynchronous call.
 * callback: the name of a callback function, which the HODClient will call back and pass the response from server.
-* callback: the name of a callback function, which the HODClient will call back and pass the response from server.
-If callback is omitted or is None, this function will return a response.
+If the callback is omitted or is None, this function will return a response.
 * \*\*kwargs (optional): a dictionary that holds any custom paramters.
 The parameter \*\*kwargs will be sent back thru the provided callback function.

 *Response:*